 Although we didn’t personally visit High Falls Gorge, it’s a popular attraction in the Adirondack Mountains so we wanted to mention it in our post.

-High Falls Gorge is a private nature park that features waterfalls and hiking trails build on the side of a canyon, similar to Ausable Chasm.
+High Falls Gorge is a private nature park that features waterfalls and hiking trails built on the side of a canyon, similar to Ausable Chasm.

 We had pulled over next to it to snap a few photos of the river and missed the entrance by a few minutes – it closes early at 4:00 pm.
 Although I don’t expect to see every location on a short vacation like ours, this is a great spot to explore for beautiful outdoor scenery.